Aussie Handwriting

 It’s not your fault — retail suppliers aren’t required to match school handwriting styles, and many popular imports use fonts that aren’t taught in Australia.

-The Problem with Imported Educational Materials
+Imported Materials

 Writeboards guarantees 100% accuracy with handwriting materials designed specifically for Australian schools.
 Our worksheets and flashcards use the correct Australian fonts so your child learns the right way from the start.